abertschi/syncopoli/README.md

 External binaries
 -----------------
-`rsync` and `ssh` (dropbear ssh) binaries are included here and are themselves open source projects.
-The sources for these binaries have not been modified.
+`rsync` and `ssh` (dropbear ssh) binaries are built from source on f-droid servers.
+Cloning this project will include ALL sources used (and their modifications).

 Interoperability
 ----------------